 The announcement came on November 18, 2020.
-Having only just begun studying the effects of its novel mRNA vaccine eight months earlier, Pfizer—with great fanfare—announced that its drug was “95% effective against COVID-19″.
+Having studied the effects of its novel mRNA vaccine for about eight months, Pfizer, with great fanfare, announced that its drug was “95% effective against COVID-19″.

-Yet a close reading of the article reveals that Pfizer’s “95%” claim is deceptive.
+Yet a close reading of the article reveals that Pfizer’s “95%” claim amounts to a misrepresentation of the trial data, an illusion.

-Pfizer pulls their awesome statistic from a magic hat, as it were, by performing two tricks: (1) defining and redefining a case of COVID-19 such that the meaning of the term deviates from common usage and is thus conducive to misrepresentation of the trial data; and (2) reporting only a measure of relative risk reduction, which is not very meaningful unless the absolute risk reduction is also reported—something Pfizer failed to do in its press release and the NEJM article.
+Pfizer creates this illusion by performing two tricks: (1) defining and redefining a case of COVID-19 such that the meaning of the term deviates from common usage and promotes acceptance of a statistical fallacy called the “semi-attached figure”; and (2) reporting only a measure of relative risk reduction, which is not very meaningful unless the absolute risk reduction is also reported—something Pfizer failed to do in its press release and the NEJM article.

 (Note: Less discernible tricks might still be buried in the full text or hyperlinked supporting documents.
 The two tricks I focus on are easy to see.
 I’m grabbing low-hanging fruit here.)